 At this stage you should also be instructing an engineer to complete a structural survey of the property.
 Your engineer will spot things that will not be obvious to me or me.
 Your engineer should also check the map that you receive with the property to ensure that the property and area included in the transaction corresponds with what is on the map.
 This survey is very different to the survey carried out by your bank and is significantly more detailed.

-I can’t emphasise enough the importance of a structural survey, in Ireland if a defect or a major defects are discovered in a property after the purchase has finalised the purchaser will have no recourse against the seller.
+I can’t emphasise enough the importance of a structural survey.
+In Ireland if a defect or major defects are discovered in a property after the purchase has finalised the purchaser will have no recourse against the seller.
 If there are any extensions to the property it is important that your engineer also checks the extensions and the relevant planning documents.

 Your engineer should also carry out a Planning Search in the Local Authority office to ensure that the property that you are purchasing house is fully compliant with Planning Permission and Building Regulations.

-You should also attend the local authorities’ office yourself and investigate if there are any developments planned for the area etc., e.g. major roads, large housing estates, dumps, etc.
+You should also attend your Local Authority’s office yourself and investigate if there are any developments planned for the area, plans for major roads, large housing estates, dumps, etc.

 If the property is in a poor condition, I would advise that you should consult a builder on the cost involved in repairing the property as you will need to take this into account in your budget.